kristinemlarson/gnssIR_python/README.md

 quickLook.py will try to give you a quick assessment of a file wihtout dealing with the details associated with gnssIR_lomb.py.

 Other things to know: I only support python3.
 The library dependencies are provided in the pyproject.toml file (I am using a package manager called poetry).
-Please make sure to install subprocess as well- as I inadvertently forgot to update that file before posting.

 The RH estimation depends on satellite elevation angle, not time.
 This can cause complications for tides where large RH changes occur and time matters.